 Situational awareness and continuous improvement

-One of the key objectives of situational awareness has been error identification and prevention.
+One of the key objectives of situational awareness is error identification and prevention.
 In a similar way situational awareness can contribute to the continuous improvement process in teams and organizations on two levels.
-First, an improved situational awareness can help to identify issues before negative consequences emerge.
+First, improved situational awareness can help to identify issues before negative consequences emerge.
 Second, the concept helps to go through a structured learning process and identify situations which could have been avoided with a proper level of situational awareness.
 This makes situational awareness a management tool to drive organizational learning.

 The three-level model of situational awareness: Perceiving, understanding and predicting